Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields on de Sitter spacetime

 \section{Covariant fields on de Sitter spacetime}

-The Wigner theory works only in local-Minkowskian manifold whose isometry group has a similar structure as the Poincar\' e one having an Abelian normal subgroup $T(4)$.
-Unfortunately the Abelian group $T(3)_P$ of the de Sitter isometry group is not a normal (or invariant) subgroup such that we cannot apply the Wigner method.
-Therefore, we must restrict ourselves to perform the general study of the de Sitter CRs only in the configuration space.
-We shall see that the theory the UIRs in momentum rep. may be constructed only when the structure of the covariant field is determined by a concrete field equations.
+The Wigner theory works only in local-Minkowskian manifold whose isometry group has a similar structure as the Poincar\' e one, having an Abelian normal (or invariant) subgroup $T(4)$.
+Unfortunately, the Abelian group $T(3)_P$ of the de Sitter isometry group $SO(1,4)$ is not a normal subgroup such that the Wigner method does not work on this manifold.

+An alternative method was proposed by Nachtmann that constructed the CRs on the de Sitter spacetime observing that this is isomorphic with the coset space $SO(1,4)/L_{+}^{\uparrow}$ that form an orbit in $M^5$ where the Wigner method can be adapted but in configuration instead of momentum rep. We have shown \cite{CNach} that these CRs are just the general ones which will be presented in what follows in the configuration rep. We shall see that the theory the UIRs in momentum rep. and, implicitly, the CR-UIR equivalence may be considered only when the structure of the covariant field is determined by a concrete field equation.